Plaristote/oxygen-style/README.md

 The QtWidget style implements a new custom setting, to let you chose whether you want to use a different color for inactive selections.
 This setting used to be implemented in the Colors KCM, but it's no longer available.

+## Desktoptheme

+Adds an SVG element for the Switch inputs.